wendywarren/ac-type/pages/the_type_industry.md

 ---
 layout: type
 title: The Type Industry
+deck: "How does a font go from the typographer's mind to the market, to your page?"
 ---
-## The Type Industry

-How does a font go from the typographer's mind to the market, to your page?

 ### The Typographer

 Typographers actually design typefaces.
 The start with a purpose or reason for a type design.
 What problem does it solve?
 What use-case hasn't been solved that this design will solve?
 Is the type meant for long text or headlines?
 Is it to mimic a old typewriter or a broad-tipped pen?